ga-wdi-lessons/js-ajax/readme.md

 <details>
   <summary><strong>How would Google Maps work if everything happened synchronously?</strong></summary>

-  > The page would need to re-load whenever the map is updated.
-Consider how http requests work within your rails application.
+  > The page would need to reload whenever the map is updated.
+Consider how HTTP requests work within your Rails application.

 </details>